 If you missed my first three Friends posts, here’s the intro again to get you up to speed: I was thinking about my previous post about Minimalism in which I mention “everyone should have a Monica Closet,” and I thought about all the other things Friends characters taught me about money.
 As it happens, the Friends dealt with money in their lives and with each other quite often!
 And not always very well…

-I’m splitting this into a series of posts, one for each Friend, and then I’ll compile them all at the end.
-Rachel was up first, then Ross, Joey, and now we’re getting to the first half of the (real) Friends power couple: Monica Geller.
+I split this into a series of posts, one for each Friend.
+We’ve talked about Rachel and Ross (Ross and Rachel!
+Rachel and Ross!
+Blah blah blah), as well as Joey, and now we’re getting to the first half of the (real) Friends power couple: Monica Geller.

 That’s right, Chandler and Monica are the real Friends power couple.
 To all the (sorely mistaken) Ross and Rachel fans who are currently aghast: